Scott Disick Confirms Khloe and Tristan Are Back Together on Instagram

-Scott Disick Confirms Khloe Kardashian and Tristan Thompson Are Back Together on Instagram
+Scott Disick Confirms Khloe Kardashian and Tristan Thompson Are Back Together With Instagram Comment

-Eek!
-It seems that Scott Disick may have accidentally spilled the beans, or rather, confirmed the beans, when it comes to Khloe Kardashian and Tristan Thompsonrekindling their romance.
-The 37-year-old businessman and father of Kourtney Kardashian's three children took to the comments section of Khloe's latest bikini post on Instagram on Friday to post a revealing comment.
+It seems that Scott Disick may have accidentally spilled the beans when it comes to Khloe Kardashian and Tristan Thompsonrekindling their romance.
+On Friday, the 37-year-old businessman and father of Kourtney Kardashian's three children took to the comments section of Khloe's latest bikini post on Instagram to post a revealing comment.

 "@realtristan13 is a lucky man!"
-Disick commented on the post, according to the account @commentsbycelebs.
+Disick remarked on the post, according to @commentsbycelebs.

 But it seems that Disick may have been told to delete his comment as it's no longer showing up on the post.